vdlald/file-system/README.md

 [x] T-22.
 Write more documentation
 [x] T-25.
 Extract ChainedFileDescriptorsBlock from MyFileSystemOperations [x] T-26.
 Refactor MyFileSystemOperations
-[ ] T-20.
-Work with different block sizes
 [ ] T-23.
 Wrap it in console app
 [ ] T-24.
 Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB
-[-] P-3.
-The initial metadata size should not be in the initial metadata size [ ] P-5. readBlocks can not allocate more than Integer.MAX bytes [ ] P-6.
+[ ] P-5. readBlocks can not allocate more than Integer.MAX bytes
+[ ] P-6.
 Primitive collections are not used
+[ ] T-20.
+Work with different block sizes

 [ ] FR-1.
 Compress data
 [ ] FR-2.
 Encrypt data